bupy7/SH-Backup/README.md

 sh-backup
 =========

-Easy backup files and MySQL databases.
+Easy backup files and MySQL database.

 IN DEVELOPING v2.0
 ------------------